 “If women farmers had the same equal access to resources as men, the number of hungry people could fall by 150 million.”

-It is also worth considering that in many places around the world the bulk of the responsibility found in the care-taking of children and the elderly falls on women.
-The type of stalemate reached with such inflexible circumstances bars them from opportunity, and the world from progress, equally.
-Women are vital to rural economies, providing 60-80% of food production in developing countries—upholding the dignity of their rights isn’t just a pending goal, but also the most sustainable way of fighting poverty and hunger around the world.
+In many places around the world, women take on the bulk of the responsibility of care-taking for children and the elderly.
+This outdated expectation bars them from opportunity, and the world from progress, equally.
+Women are vital to rural economies as they provide 60-80% of food production in developing countries.
+Upholding the dignity of their rights is more than just a goal.
+It is also the most sustainable way of fighting poverty and hunger around the world.

 Anna Fälth, program manager and policy advisor at UN Women, added a key observation to the discourse: “Empowered women have healthier and better-educated children.”
-Because women who are given the chance to self organize and take part in decision making benefit the community as a whole, and the world at large.
+Women who are given the chance to take part in decision making benefit their communities, and the world at large.

 From the Indian countryside all the way to the food on your plate, every step along the agricultural value chain matters.
-The more we empower farmers at the grassroots level, the more you can enjoy your food, knowing that it was grown using healthy, natural, and sustainable practices.
+Farmer empowerment at the grassroots level means you can enjoy your food knowing that it was grown using healthy, natural, and sustainable practices.